We offer a safe, confidential, non-judgemental and understanding space to give you the time and freedom to talk and explore what is affecting you.

 We know that it can be extremely distressing and bewildering watching a loved one struggling with eating distress/disorder so we offer this support group for friends and families.
 It is important that you also have the support you need.

 We work in partnership with Newcastle University Mental Health & Wellbeing Service to offer specialist counselling for their students experiencing eating distress.

-We also have limited availability for evening sessions, currently on Wednesday evenings (5.00 – 8.00 pm) If you cannot make a daytime session.
+We also have limited availability for paid evening sessions, currently on Wednesday evenings (5.00 – 8.00 pm) If you cannot make a daytime session.

 Our health and wellbeing sessions are psychoeducation workshops designed to help you to develop and strengthen your own resources to contribute to your wellbeing.

 An Introduction to Mindfulness for Health and Wellbeing (6 Week Course):This free course consists of 6 weekly sessions as developed by the Mindfulness Association

 Eating Distress Talks, Workshops and Awareness Training for schools, professionals and organisations

 Our First Steps films tell the stories of 4 different people to help you recognise the signs and symptoms

 of eating distress/disorder and so to be able to take the First Step.

 Our message of hope to you is that recovery is always possible and people here share their own recovery journeys